Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

 **Outcome**

 Analyze your customer’s needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer
 2. Read all of the directions for steps 1–3 in the student guide
 3. As a table team, review the following customer case study

 ### Customer situation

 Contoso Air, founded in 1932, is a leader in the air travel industry, with service to more than 70 different countries/regions around the globe.
 Contoso is currently modernizing their entire ticketing and operations platform.
 With a global workforce in over 70 countries/regions, there is a need to access data with extremely low latency thus requiring replication across geographical regions.
 Furthermore, employees are becoming increasingly mobile and digital savvy.
 They expect to be able to have access to their data in real time from any type of the common mobile platforms: be it UWP, iOS, or Android.
-Contoso\'s competitors are smaller and nimbler, as such they have been able to transform digitally much faster and provide employees and customers with a better experience.
+Contoso's competitors are smaller and nimbler, as such they have been able to transform digitally much faster and provide employees and customers with a better experience.

 Over time, Contoso hopes to be able to shift to a 100% cloud infrastructure, but they have an extensive number of on-premises legacy systems which are extremely costly to upgrade.
-They are interested in leveraging Azure to help securely expose specific information housed in those legacy systems accessible to other applications.
+They are interested in using Azure to help securely expose specific information housed in those legacy systems accessible to other applications.
 This will also enable their global workforce to tailor their own application experiences in order to perform their jobs accurately and effectively.
 For this, they will require both a broadly available, highly scalable cloud that also offers hybrid capabilities to bridge to their on-premises infrastructure.

-Contoso has already recently migrated email, file sharing, collaboration, chat, and VoIP systems into the cloud by leveraging the services provided in Office 365.
+Contoso has already recently migrated email, file sharing, collaboration, chat, and VoIP systems into the cloud by taking advantage of the services provided in Office 365.
 As such, they have already set up federated AD, as well as other Microsoft 365 services (including the Microsoft Graph) which are all available for integration.
 They have various resources spread across three Azure regions.

 To remain competitive and improve their customer satisfaction ratings, Contoso Air wishes to modernize their baggage handling and tracking process.
 This includes the introduction of RFID luggage tags, equipping baggage handlers with mobile devices to perform luggage scans, a customer luggage tracking mobile application, and adding IoT enabled RFID antennas and scanners throughout the baggage handling process.
 Employees and customers alike will be able to track the exact position of a piece of luggage from the time that it leaves its owner's hands to the time that it returns to them at the baggage claim.